PythonicNinja/send-it/README.md

 # send it

-Project allows to secretly without any dependencies other than ngrok to tunnel directly text / file / directory on p2p.
+Project allows to secretly without any dependencies other than ngrok to send directly text / file / directory.

 Only dependencies are installed on your local:
 1. python3 (no dependencies, only builtins)